Linaro/poplar-tools/build_instructions.md

 ## Prepare to replace the contents of a USB flash drive with the output of the build.

-### 1 - First you need to identify your USB flash drive.
+### Step 1: First you need to identify your USB flash drive.

 THIS IS VERY IMPORTANT.
 This will COMPLETELY ERASE the contents of whatever device you specify here.
 So be sure you get it right.**